jowharshamshiri/refac/docs/examples.md

 # Real-World Examples

-Learn how to use the Refac Tools suite through practical examples for common development workflows, combining refactoring, file management, and version control.
+Learn how to use the Refac Tools suite through practical examples for common development workflows, combining refactoring, project cleanup, and version control.

-## Complete Development Workflows
+## Development Workflows

 ### Project Refactoring with Version Tracking